karollynecosta/aws_solutions_architect-associate/README.md

 ```
 Application with global users who want to access it directly.
 We wish to go as fast as possible through Aws network to minimize network
+AWS Global Accelerator is a service that improves the availability and performance of applications with local or global users.
+You can configure the ALB as a target and Global Accelerator will automatically route users to the closest point of presence.

 UnicastIP: one server holds one IP address
 AnycastIP: All server hold the same IP address and the client is routed to the nearest one.